Know your Wood Stoves - Wood as a Fuel, Burning Wood to Safety Measures

 Wood Stoves and Safety

 Wood stoves, as mentioned earlier, are not as romantic as an open fire, but definitely more efficient in generating heat from the same amount of wood.
 Not only can wood stoves be used to generate warmth and to cook on, but they can also be used to heat your water supply.
-After you have made sure that your wood stove is airtight, it can be loaded, closed, and then forgotten about, long after you have gone to bed still working away, keeping your house warm while you sleep, with no worries about stray sparks or logs.
+After you have made sure that your stove is airtight, it can be loaded, closed, and then forgotten about, long after you have gone to bed still working away, keeping your house warm while you sleep, with no worries about stray sparks or logs.

 Wood stoves these days are rather sophisticated and the top of the range models have built in thermostats that can be set at the preferred temperature.
 So no longer will you be subjected to a stuffy room from overheating.
 They have also been built to be more efficient so that they burn less wood than in the past, as well as being fitted with emission retarders so make them more environmentally friendly.

-Choose the location well for your new wood stove taking into consideration how far it is from your wood source, which could mean muddy footprints trailing throughout the house every time you go and get some wood.
+Choose the location well for your new stove taking into consideration how far it is from your wood source, which could mean muddy footprints trailing throughout the house every time you go and get some wood.
 Also using an existing flue is far cheaper than having a new flue constructed.
 However, one may be forced into not using the existing flue if it doesn’t have what you need for optimal efficiency.

 Your flue should be wide and straight, minimizing kinks in the pipes, and the chimney should be 1 meter higher than the roof line, and 3 meters away from other structures, and be covered by a rain excluder cap.
 The flue should also have a good, even draft to ensure that the stove doesn’t smoke.
 If the flue's capacity is either too high or too low, smoking will occur in both cases.